pwin/owlready2/README.rst

    :alt: download stats

+# The source of this fork is at https://bitbucket.org/jibalamy/owlready2/src/master/

 Owlready2 is a module for ontology-oriented programming in Python 3, including an optimized RDF quadstore.

 Owlready2 can: